ClosedBusiness

 Who Can Apply

-• Must be an existing or new Australian incubator supporting innovative start-ups focused on international trade • Must have an active ABN and be an incorporated Australian entity, incorporated trustee, incorporated not-for-profit, publicly funded research organisation, or local government body • Project must include eligible activities/expenditure and have an eligible project value of at least $10,000 • Individuals, partnerships, trusts, and Commonwealth, state or territory government agencies are not eligible
+• Must be an existing incubator or establishing a new incubator that fosters innovative start-ups focused on international trade • Must have an active Australian Business Number (ABN) • Must be one of: an entity incorporated in Australia, an incorporated trustee on behalf of a trust, an incorporated not for profit organisation, a publicly funded research organisation, or a local government agency or body • Project must include eligible activities and expenditure • Project must have an eligible project value of at least $10,000 • Incoming experts must not be current employees of the incubator • Incoming experts must provide a resume outlining experience and capabilities • Not eligible: individuals, partnerships or trusts • Not eligible: Commonwealth, state or territory government agencies or bodies

 What's Funded